Jim Schaus: Southern Conference

 During the COVID-19 pandemic he announced that 2020 Spring Conference sports were cancelled and before the 2020-21 FCS Football Season, like most FCS conferences, the Southern Conference would play in the spring.
 The Southern Conference was the only FCS conference to have all teams compete during that season.

+In February 2023, Schaus announced his retirement effective June 30.
+Michael Cross, a veteran college sports administrator who had most recently served with the Knight Commission on Intercollegiate Athletics, was named as his successor.

 Personal life

 He is the son of former Los Angeles Lakers, Purdue and West Virginia head coach Fred Schaus.
 He and his wife Priscilla have three adult children.